 Insert one of two fingers and get an idea of where your cup is placed within the vagina (use a little lubricant if this makes it more comfortable for you).
 It could be sitting higher, or perhaps a little off to the side.
 Once you’ve located your cup, you’ll know what you’re dealing with.
 Can’t find your cup?
 Head to tip number 3 below!

 Step 3: Bring your cup within reach

 If you have a high cervix or are using a shorter menstrual cup, it may be trickier to reach.
 Bearing down with your muscles (like you’re going to the toilet) and squatting down should bring the base of your cup within reach.
 Remember: if you have a high cervix or a long vaginal canal, you should choose a longer cup so it’s easier to remove.
-We recommend the Lily Cup, JuJu Model 3, Diva Cup or Moxie Menstrual Cup.
+We have a guide with recommendation on the Best Cups for a High Cervix.

 Step 4: Make sure the seal is broken

 Menstrual cups work by creating a seal with the vaginal walls.
 This is a good thing - it’s what keeps you leak-free!
 You should always break the seal by squeezing the base of the cup before attempting to remove your cup.
 If you don’t, you will experience a lot of resistance (and probably some discomfort) when trying to pull it out.
 You may hear a noise that will indicate the seal has been broken.
 If you can’t quite reach in with two fingers to squeeze, try sliding your index finger up alongside the cup and pushing inwards.
 This should break the seal, then you can wiggle is down within reach with your fingers.

 If you’re not having any luck, take a break.
 Breathe, relax and try again in 15 minutes.
 If you’re having trouble removing your cup first thing in the morning, waiting 15-30 minutes after waking up and walking around can help gravity do its thing and bring your cup lower.